J-gonz-alt-3/DeveloperPortfolio-ReactJS_Tailwind_Vite/README.md

 # Expectations coming into this

-This next project is a big one, but one that I wanted to hold off on until I had other projects already completed so that I could add them onto here!
+This next project is a big one, but one that I wanted to hold off on until I had other projects already completed so that I could display them here!

-So, this project will be my very own personal/professional site where I will be displaying all of my projects and past work experience/journey.
+So, this project is my very own personal/professional site where I will be displaying all of my projects and past work experience/journey.

 # Tools used in this Project